baris-inandi/bfgo/README.md

---interpret                Interpret file instead of compiling (default: false) --repl                     Start a read-eval-print loop (default: false) --c-compiler-flags value   Pass arbitrary flags to the compiler (gcc, clang or javac) --c-tape-size value        Integer to specify length of brainfuck tape (default: 30000) --c-tape-init value        Integer value used to initialize all elements in brainfuck tape (default: 0) --c-cell-type value        Type used for brainfuck tape in intermediate representation (default: "int") --d-dump-ir                Dump intermediate representation (default: false) --d-keep-temp              Do not remove temporary IR files (default: false) --d-print-ir-filepath      Dump temporary IR filepath, use -d-keep-temp to keep them from being deleted (default: false)
+--interpret                Interpret file instead of compiling (default: false) --repl                     Start a read-eval-print loop (default: false) --c-compiler-flags value   Pass arbitrary flags to the compiler (gcc, clang or javac) --c-tape-size value        Integer to specify length of BF tape (default: 30000) --c-tape-init value        Integer value used to initialize all elements in BF tape (default: 0) --c-cell-type value        Type used for BF tape in intermediate representation (default: "int") --d-dump-ir                Dump intermediate representation (default: false) --d-keep-temp              Do not remove temporary IR files (default: false) --d-print-ir-filepath      Dump temporary IR filepath, use -d-keep-temp to keep them from being deleted (default: false)